twesigomwedavid/linux-and-R-intro/assignments/Linux-assessment.md

 ### Task 2

-2. Create a BASH script (use a reasonable file name) that extracts the following information for _TP53_, _CYP2D6_, _RET_, and _NF1_ from the `vep_filter2.txt` file.
+2. Create a BASH script (use a reasonable file name) that extracts the following information for _TP53_, _CYP2D6_, _RET_, and _NF1_ from the `vep_filter2.txt` file (hint: use a `for loop`)

-- The number of unique variants annotated for each gene
+- the number of unique variants annotated for each gene

-2b.

-1. Of the variant annotations in ``cpvs.txt``, how many are based on a [MANE_SELECT](https://www.ncbi.nlm.nih.gov/refseq/MANE/) transcript, and how many are based on a canonical transcript?

-2. Filter the variant records in cpvs.txt as follows — keep only the last header line and only the variant records based on a MANE_SELECT transcript.
-Save the output to ``cpvs_mane_select.txt``

-3. How many protein coding variants are in the ``cpvs_mane_select.txt`` file?
+- the variant records annotated according to the canonical transcripts saved in a file <gene_name>.canonical.txt (be sure to replace <gene_name> with the corresponding gene name)

-5. How many unique variant consequences are in the ``cpvs_mane_select.txt`` file?
-Provide counts for each of the unique variant consequences.
+- the counts for each of the unique variant consequences for each gene saved in a file <gene_name>.variant_consequences.txt (be sure to replace <gene_name> with the corresponding gene name)

-4. Create a smaller file (smaller_cpvs_file.txt) from ``cpvs_mane_select.txt`` comprising only the variant rsID (#Uploaded_variation), location, allele, gene, protein position, amino acids, SIFT, Polyphen, and clinical significance (CLIN_SIG) columns.

-### Task 3

-1. Convert the ``smaller_cpvs_file.txt`` file to a comma-separated file and save the output to ``test_file.csv``
+3. Create appropriate bar plot(s) in R comparing the number of missense, frameshift, splice site, stop-lost/stop-gained, and intron variants in _TP53_, _CYP2D6_, _RET_, and _NF1_.